yeshua453/website/docs/controls/expansionpanel.md

 ### `expanded_header_padding`

 Defines the padding around the header when expanded.

+Padding value is an instance of [`padding.Padding`](/docs/reference/types/padding) class.
 Default value is `padding.symmetric(vertical=16.0)`.

-See [`Container.padding`](/docs/controls/container#padding) for more information and possible values.

 ### `expanded_icon_color`